-At Keep Knoxville Beautiful, our mission is to promote litter eradication, recycling, and beautification efforts in Knox County communities using education, events, and volunteer engagement.
+At Keep Knoxville Beautiful, our mission is to promote litter eradication, waste reduction, and beautification efforts in Knox County communities using education, events, and volunteer engagement.

 Check out our interactive map detailing our work over the last year!

 Here are some of the ways we're keeping Knoxville clean, green, and beautiful.

 Keep Knoxville Beautiful has been working hard for four decades to eradicate litter from our landscape.
 Every year we conduct an extensive litter assessment to check our progress, and we are proud to say that our efforts are paying off: last year's assessment was our best on record.
 For as long as litter continues to be a problem, here's how we'll continue to fight it:

 We plan Keep Knoxville Beautiful land and stream clean ups that are open to the public.
 Click here to become a volunteer.

 We organize cleanups for groups of 20 or more.
 Want to improve your community but don't know where to start?
 Gather some friends, call or email us, and let us customize a volunteer opportunity for you.